giantswarm/coredns-warnlist-plugin/README.md

-# malicious-domain
+# warnlist plugin

 ## Description

-CoreDNS plugin which periodically updates a cache of malicious domains, and exposes metrics and logs when a prohibited domain is requested.
+CoreDNS plugin which periodically updates a cache of domains, and exposes metrics and logs when a listed domain is requested.
 It does not block the request.
+This plugin is intended to facilitate low-noise alerting based on DNS requests for known malicious domains.

+This plugin was previously referred to as `malicious-domains`.

 **This project is under development and has not been tested for heavy production workloads.**

 ## Usage

-We host a coredns image including this plugin at `quay.io/giantswarm/coredns-malicious-domain-plugin`.
+We host a coredns image including this plugin at `quay.io/giantswarm/coredns-warnlist-plugin`.
 While we will try to keep this up to date on a best-effort basis, this is not an official image and may become behind or out of sync with the official image.

 Alternatively, you can build an image yourself from the upstream codebase using the instructions in the **Compilation** section below.

 ## Arguments

-The `malicious` plugin takes the following arguments:
+The `warnlist` plugin takes the following arguments:

 - the source type for the warnlist: either `url` or `file`
 - the path to the source: either a url or file path